vaimalaviya1233/aosp-dictionaries/README.md

 In the experimental dictionaries, names are typically missing as they don't pass the _hunspell_ spellcheck.
 A `possibly_offensive` attribute is added for some words, which sometimes seems unnecessary.
 Currently this is coming from the "nosuggest" attribute of the used _hunspell_ dictionaries, which occurs for offensive words as well as for weird / rare word forms.
-Furthermore, `possibly_offensive` words and `shortcut`s are taken from Android wordlists for the same locale.
+Furthermore, `possibly_offensive` words and `shortcut`s are taken from Android wordlists for the same locale (existing dictionary merged using default options except `f="overwrite", bigrams=False, other=False`).
 Other flags are currently missing.

 An empty dictionary is available in dictionaries/empty.dict.